python-tech-leaders/education/README.md

 4. You need to do all of that with [threading](https://docs.python.org/3/library/threading.html) and without.
 (So, you'll have 2 functions at least).
 5. Create cli for your script ([argparse](https://docs.python.org/3/library/argparse.html)).
 Should look like:
     ![cli](./img/stage2_0.png)
+6. Your script should output time duration of processing.

 ## Stage 3 - Will be added on 19.10.2020